getsentry/sentry-java/raven-log4j/README.md

 ```

 ### Mapped Tags
 By default all MDC parameters are sent under the Additional Data Tab.
-By specifiy the mappedTags paramter in your properties file.
-You can specify MDC keys to send as tags in addition to including them in Additional Data.
+By specify the mappedTags parameter in your
+configuration file.
+You can specify MDC keys to send as tags instead of including them in Additional Data.
 This allows them to be filtered within Sentry.

 ```properties
 log4j.appender.SentryAppender.mappedTags=User,OS